openimis/openimis_docs/_include/um/claims/hf_claims.rst

     * ``Main Dg.``

-      Select the code of the main diagnosis from the drop down list of diagnosis codes.
+      Select the code of the main diagnosisby typing text, all diagnoses containing the typed text will appear and be selectable underneath the box.
 Mandatory.

     * ``Sec Dg 1``

-      Select the code of the first secondary diagnosis from the drop down list of diagnosis codes.
+      Select the code of the first secondary diagnosis by typing text, all diagnoses containing the typed text will appear and be selectable underneath the box.

     * ``Sec Dg 2``

-      Select the code of the second secondary diagnosis from the drop down  list of diagnosis codes.
+      Select the code of the second secondary diagnosis by typing text, all diagnoses containing the typed text will appear and be selectable underneath the box

     * ``Sec Dg 3``

-      Select the code of the third secondary diagnosis from the drop down list of diagnosis codes.
+      Select the code of the third secondary diagnosis by typing text, all diagnoses containing the typed text will appear and be selectable underneath the box

     * ``Sec Dg 4``

-      Select the code of the fourth secondary diagnosis from the drop down list of diagnosis codes.
+      Select the code of the fourth secondary diagnosis by typing text, all diagnoses containing the typed text will appear and be selectable underneath the box
     * ``Claim Administrator``

       Displays code of the claim administrator.
 The field is read only (taken over from `the Claim Control Page <#_Health_Facility_Claims>`__) and cannot be edited.